yevrah/mac-setup/README.md

 Creating an Automated Build-Out
 ===============================

-## Step 0: The zeroth step, setup github and vm

-The first step is to setup a github repo for your build out.
-In addition it is strongly recommended you test a deployment using VMWare Fusion, Parrallels, or VirtualBox.

-Basics steps include:

-  * Setup github, with a setup.sh file target
-  * Download Mojave from App Store
-  * Create a new VM, the Mojave installer can simply be dragged into VMWare fusion for isntallation
-  * Take a snapshot after VM is installed

-## Step 1: Create an install script which can be run github
+## Step 1: Running the build out

-In the `setup.sh` simply add `echo "hello world"` as a quick test, commit, push.
-The file should contain the following test code:

-    #!/bin/bash
-    echo "Mac Mojave Automated Setup"

 Run this code using the following command from the terminal inside your Mojave virtual machine:

     $ curl -sS https://raw.githubusercontent.com/yevrah/mac-setup/master/setup.sh | /bin/bash
-    hello world

 We added some additional flags to make curl a little more silent.
 Specifically `-sS` which forces silent mode (`-s`), the `S` option when combined with silent mode will show any errors if the request fails.

-In some cases you may want to pass in additional parameters to your script, for example you may want to pass in your Apple Id, in this scenario you would use the following syntax:
+Future: In some cases you may want to pass in additional parameters to your script, for example you may want to pass in your Apple Id, in this scenario you would use the following syntax:

     curl -sS htt.... | bash -s arg1 arg2

 ## Step 2: The Homebrew Workhorse

 We'll be using `brew` (short for homebrew) to do all the heavy lifting, it's the defacto package manager for Mac. if your not familiar with it head over to their [website](https://docs.brew.sh/).
-Homebrew can be installed by adding the following to the `install.sh`:
+Homebrew is installed by adding the following to the `install.sh`:

     echo "Installing HomeBrew"